Sleep talking is a sleep disorder in which someone talks during their sleep without being aware of it.

 Sleep experts don’t consider it to be a sleep disorder that can cause any serious harm.
-In most cases it doesn’t last long, and stops without the need for treatment.
+For most people, it doesn’t last long and stops naturally without the need for treatment.

 In this article, I’ll take a closer look at what causes sleep talking.
 I’ll also suggest ways to control it if it’s causing difficulties for you, your partner or children.

 What is sleep talking and who experiences it?